View on GitHub

 Unreal log files are in <ProjectName>/Save/Logs/ProjectName.log.

-To help diagnose any issue related to the underlying Unity Version Control “cm” Command Line Interface, enable logging for Unity Version Control.
+To help diagnose any issue related to the underlying Unity Version Control “cm” Command Line Interface, enable debug logs for the CLI client cm.exe:

 Report an issue